laravel/nova-docs/4.0/metrics/defining-metrics.md

 ```

 :::tip Customizing Menu Items

-You can read more about menu customization by reading the [menu item customization documentation](/4.0/customization/menus.html#menu-items).
+You can learn more about menu customization by reading the [menu item customization documentation](/4.0/customization/menus.html#menu-items).
 :::

-### Displaying an Icon on the Table Row
+### Displaying Icons On Table Rows

-Table metrics also optionally support showing an icon to the left of the title and subtitle for each row.
+Table metrics also support displaying an icon to the left of the title and subtitle for each row.
 You can use this information to visually delineate different table rows by type, or by using them to show progress on an internal process.

 ![Table Icons](./img/table-icons.jpg)